How To Write A Narrative Essay Thesis

 Opening With A Hook & Thesis Statement

 The introduction is where the writer sets the stage for the characters to play and the plot to unfold.
-It starts with a hook which is a literary device to interest and lures the readers in.
+It starts with a hook which is a literary device to interest and lure the readers in.
 It could be a bold, shocking statement, a question asked from the readers or an anecdote that shares some similarities with the narrative essay.

 At the end of the introduction, the writers drop the thesis statement.
 It is a brief and bold sentence that highlights the underlying theme and subjective leanings of the writer.